BenRaz123/fdu_notes/notes.typ

 == Describe how various blood pattern types are created and which features of each pattern can be used to aid in reconstructing events at a crime scene

 == Describe the methods for documenting bloodstain patterns at a crime scene

+- Take a lot of photos
+- _Grid Method_:
+    - Make a grid out of string and take photos all around that grid
+- _Perimeter Ruler_:
+    - Take photos with rules all around the perimeter for reference
+-

 = Chapter 11: Hairs & Fibers <c11>